 In 2016 I started VentureFWD with my former partners with the intention to break down barriers in seeking investment capital for women and minorities.
-We hosted an incredible summit together on September 23, 2016 with over 280 attendees, 48 speakers, and 37 investors connected with entrepreneurs on-site for 1-on-1 meetings.
-As we turned the corner to 2017, I took a step out on my own, bought out my partners and expanded the conference to San Francisco March 11, 2017.
+We hosted an incredible summit together on September 23, 2016, with over 280 attendees, 48 speakers, and 37 investors connected with entrepreneurs on-site for 1-on-1 meetings.
+As we turned the corner into 2017, I took a step out on my own, bought out my partners and expanded the conference to San Francisco March 11, 2017.
 Entering into a new, crowded market, we were honored to host over 110 attendees, 31 speakers, with 12 investors in attendance.

 A few incredible things that happened at our first two events:Genevieve Thiers met Ellie Bahrmasel and started the RISE Movement, now known as New Founders.
-They are hosting aconference on 10/18for anyone that wants to reshape the future of politics in America.

 Jotaka Eaddy dove into the intersection of Tech & Politics on stage in SF.
-She resonated with our mission so much so that she has partnered with us to help expand the event, community, and mission to D.C. this fall/early 2018.
+She resonated with our mission so much so that she has partnered with us to help expand the event, community, and mission to D.C.

-AND Shaherose Charania shared with us the statistic from company's on Republic's platform that still has us with our hands up in excitement "80% of successfully funded founders are female.
+AND Shaherose Charania shared with us the statistic from company's on Republic's platform that still has us with our hands up in excitement "80% of successfully funded founders are female."

 We started to see the bigger picture.